Euphorbia ingens, also referred to as the candelabra tree cactus, belongs to the family Euphorbiaceae, the spurge family, and genus Euphorbia.

 Euphorbia Ingens Care

-The Candelabra tree generally grows up to 36′ feet tall (12 meters).
-However, when provided with ideal care and growing conditions, in rare cases, the plant can grow up to be 15 meters tall.
+The Candelabra tree generally grows up to a mature height of 36′ feet tall (12 meters).
+However, when provided with ideal care and growing conditions, in rare cases, the ingens cactus can grow up to 49′ feet tall.

-The branches of the tree are persistent from about 3 feet about the grove in the upward direction.
+The tree branches are persistent from about 3′ feet above the grove in the upward direction.
 Young plants may have paired spines that converge as the plant grows.

 Flowering and Fragrance

 Euphorbia ingens is a flowering species.
-It blooms from autumn throughout winter.
+It blooms from autumn through winter.
 The flowers resemble a 3-lobed capsule.

-The greenish yellow flowers appear on the top segment of the plant, covering the fleshy ridges of the succulent.
+The greenish-yellow flowers appear on the plant’s top segment, covering the succulent’s fleshy ridges.

-They also act as a source of food for birds and some bird also enjoy nesting in these comfortable flowers that appear high on the Euphorbia ingens tree.
-Light & Temperature
+They also act as a source of food for birds, and some birds also enjoy nesting in these comfortable flowers that appear high on the Euphorbia ingens tree.

-These plants enjoy warmth and full sun.
-In its natural habitat, Euphorbia ingens grows on dry areas and semi savannas, taking roots in rocky outcrops or deep sand.
+These plants enjoy warmth and full sun to partial shade.
+In its natural habitat, the euphorbia tree grows in dry areas and semi-savannas, taking roots in rocky outcrops or deep sand.

 It does not mind the heat and, like most other succulents, can even survive long periods of drought.

-Therefore, it is important to make sure the plant remains consistently warm, enjoying temperatures ranging from 74° – 82° degrees Fahrenheit.
+Therefore, it is important to ensure the plant remains consistently warm, enjoying temperatures ranging from 74° – 82° degrees Fahrenheit.

 Keep in mind that this species does not do well in winter.
 It can survive temperatures as low as 28° degrees Fahrenheit.

-Since the Candelabra tree enjoy light, it is advisable to choose a sunny spot where it can get loads of light.
+Since the Candelabra tree enjoys light, it is advisable to choose a sunny spot where it can get loads of light.
+It also tolerates low humidity levels.

 Watering and Feeding